openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

      sgdisk --zap-all $DISK

-   If you get a message about the kernel still using the old partition table, reboot and start over.
+   If you get a message about the kernel still using the old partition table of your HDD/SDD, reboot and start over.
+Note that this does not apply to other unrelated disks as we are running under a LiveCD and partprobe doesn't like that.

 #.
 Partition your disk(s):